Working Papers

 Work in progress

-- The Long-term and Cumulative Effects of Air Pollution: Evidence from the French Early Coal Phase-Out, with Julia Mink, Hélène Ollivier, Aurélien Saussay and Emeline Lequy-Flahault
+- The Long-term and Cumulative Effects of Air Pollution: Historical Evidence from France, with Julia Mink, Hélène Ollivier, Aurélien Saussay and Emeline Lequy-Flahault

 Abstract: